Longreef: A Haven for Birdlife

 Group: Bush/Garden/Common birds

-Status: Least Concern (LC)Willy Wagtails are chatty birds that are found throughout most habitats in Australia particularly in grasslands and open spaces.
+Status: Least Concern (LC)Willie Wagtails are chatty birds that are found throughout most habitats in Australia particularly in grasslands and open spaces.
 They eat a variety of insects and forages by wagging its tail side to side with a sudden flash of its wings to expose insects hidden underneath the soil.
 Breeding season is typically between August and January when a clutch of three to four eggs are laid.